Mordovian cuisine: Herbs and vegetables

 Many farms grew cabbage, cucumbers, potatoes, garlic, carrots, beans, beets, turnips, radishes, and pumpkins.
 In summer and autumn, a great deal of fruit were eaten fresh.
 Pickled cucumbers were used for preparing dishes.
 Beets and pumpkins were eaten steamed as a dessert.
 Shschi (cabbage soup) was a traditional soup consisting of cabbage and potatoes cooked in chicken broth with onions and carrots added at the end.
 Herbs such as watercress, horseradish, onion, cow parsnip, horsetail, nettle, and wild goutweed were used for preparing dishes instead of spices.

 Mushrooms

 Mushrooms were one of the main ingredients in traditional dishes.
 They were boiled, salted, fried, soured and dried.

 Grains

 Grains had a special place in Mordovian cuisine.
-Finnic peoples mostly used wheat, barley, spelt and rye (black cereal).
+Finno-Ugric peoples mostly used wheat, barley, spelt and rye (black cereal).
 Ritual meals in Mordovia were associated with agricultural period, family and public holidays.
 For example, millet porridge was not only a delicious meal on weddings. christenings, funerals, but also there was a special ritual baba's porridge (female porridge) made at the last day of a bride at home.

 Bliny (pancakes)

 Bliny (pancakes) were a favorite dish of Mordovians.
 They were called pachat and were made from rye, wheat, millet and pea flour.
 Traditionally Mordovians liked the pancakes to be rather thick and added boiled potatoes into the dough.
 Such pancakes were served with milk and honey.
+Erzya people call them panžakaj (панжакай).